-- Establishing strong company management systems, including traceability and continuous improvement - 2.
+- 1. Establishing strong company management systems, including traceability and continuous improvement - 2.
 Identifying and assessing our risks and our impacts - 3.
 Managing our risks - 4.
 Supporting customer audits and assuring our reporting - 5.
 Reporting on our risks and risk management systems and practices

 We conduct due diligence on human rights risks presented by our own operations and our operating environment.
 We also conduct due diligence on our supplier and business partner relationships.
-Our approach to due diligence in these two domains is explained in the following pages, and in all cases involves the five ongoing steps.
+Our approach to due diligence in these two domains is explained below, and in all cases involves the five ongoing steps.

-In addition, RMAP includes a Step 6 on Community Participation which we also apply.
+In addition, RMAP includes a Step 6 on community participation which we also apply.